 Custom post types give WordPress developers the flexibility to store different kinds of data without polluting built-in posts and pages.
+The possibilities are endless: you can create custom post types for things like recipes, documents, projects, and books.
 That data is useless, however, if we are not able to display them where we want it.
 Enter the WP_Query class.
 It is a powerful tool that can fetch all kinds of data from the WordPress database.
 Here, I’ll show you how to use the WP_Query class to construct a loop to retrieve custom post types.

 When to use the WP_Query class